jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 > [!INFO] Note
 >
-> HAProxy Ingress won't refuse to change the default naming if dynamic update is `true`, this would however lead to undesired behaviour: empty slots would still be named as sequences, old-named backend servers will dynamically receive new workloads with new pod names or IP numbers which do not relate with the name anymore, making the naming useless, if not wrong.
-If you have [cookie affinity](#affinity) enabled, dynamic updating can cause the cookie values to get out of sync with the servers.
+> N42 Gateway won't refuse to change the default naming if dynamic update is `true`, this would however lead to undesired behaviour: empty slots would still be named as sequences, old-named backend servers will dynamically receive new workloads with new pod names or IP numbers which do not relate with the name anymore, making the naming useless, if not wrong.
+>
+> If you have [cookie affinity](#affinity) enabled, dynamic updating can cause the cookie values to get out of sync with the servers.
 This can be avoided by using `session-cookie-preserve` with a value of `true`.

 ---